 When adding these inputs to the calculator you will quickly see the profitability of your spread bet which let you make an informed decision on whether to enter or not.

-You can also use the spread betting calculator to see how much money you would make with a larger trade size.
+You can also use the calculator to see how much money you would make with a larger trade size.

 Spread bets are calculated by taking the total point value and adding it to the total market move which is based on the distance between the opening price and the closing price.

-For example, if you want to bet £10 per point on the FTSE 100 index.
+For example, if you want to place a financial spread bet of £10 per point on the FTSE 100 index, a popular choice in financial markets.

 The opening price is 7,000, and the closing price is 7,050.